vishalverma865/StayEase/README.md

 - Homepage Listings: Users are presented with a range of property listings on the homepage.
 - Property Details: Clicking on a listing reveals comprehensive details about the property.
 - Search Functionality: Users can search for specific properties based on location, price, amenities, etc.
-- Filters: Advanced filtering options allow users to narrow down their search results according to their preferences.
 - Favorites: Users can save their favourite listings for future reference.
 - Booking System: Integration of a booking system allowing users to book properties directly from the app.
 - Reviews and Ratings: Users can view and leave reviews and ratings for properties they have visited.